makrai/notes/angelov2008-topic-umap-hdbscan.md

   * hierarchical topic reduction
   * comparing similarity between words, documents and topics based on distance
 * We have proposed a novel method for evaluating topics that
-  * uses mutual information to calculate how informative topics are of documents
+  * uses mutual information to calculate how informative topics are of docs
     * a képletben igazából Kullback-Leibler Divergence
   * measures the amount of information gained about the documents when described by their topic words
-  * measures both the quality of topic words and the assignment of topics to doc
+  * measures both the quality of topic words & the assignment of topics to doc
 * Our results show that top2vec consistently finds topics that are more informative and representative of the corpus than LDA and PLSA, for varying sizes of topics and number of top topic words